dlr-sp/simdize/README.md

-# SIMD Classes - Thinking one Step Further.
+# SIMD Classes - Thinking One Step Further.

 **simd_access** is meant as a supplement to `std::experimental::simd` (in short `stdx::simd`).
 The aim is to syntactically equalize the loading and saving of simd variables to the loading and saving of